 - Jets may additionally have unique functionalities that can be used to assemble various AWS resources.

-- In order to save effort, one can convert the code straight into lambda functions and AWS resources.
+- In order to save effort, the code may be converted straight into lambda functions and AWS resources.

 The Pulumi framework is an open-source tool to create, deploy and manage cloud-based software.
 How Pulumi relates itself to different network management technologies is extremely intriguing.